tjansen-philips/agentic-workflow-lab/docs/task-manager-implementation-plan.md

 ---
 title: Task Manager CLI Implementation Plan
-version: 1.0
+version: 2.0
 date_created: 2025-12-02
 last_updated: 2025-12-02
 ---
 # Implementation Plan: Task Manager CLI (C++)

 Create a minimal Task Manager CLI application in C++ for demo purposes.
-The application will support three core operations: adding tasks, listing tasks, and marking tasks as complete.
-Data will be persisted to a JSON file in the executable directory.
+The application supports four core operations: adding tasks, listing tasks, marking tasks as complete, and clearing all tasks.
+Data is persisted to a JSON file in the executable directory.
 The implementation follows a layered architecture with clear separation between presentation (CLI), business logic (task management), and data persistence.

 ## Architecture and design